Published on: 06, by

 I finally migrated my personal website to be a static site generated with 11ty!

 I created the original website when I was in graduate school using GetSimmpleCMS which is based on PHP.
 In the past, I used PHP a lot, mostly because it was the most ubiquitous - and cheapest - platform to deploy a dynamic website.
 Now it is possible to deploy a JAM stack website very low cost - free in most cases.

 I am relieved that I moved to a static site as I no longer have to worry about:

-The competition was in between Nextjs, Hugo and Eleventy.
+The competition was between Nextjs, Hugo and Eleventy.

-I ultimate chose 11ty for it's simplicity and flexibility
+I ultimately chose 11ty for its simplicity and flexibility.

 Just two days of using 11ty and so far I am very satisfied.
 It is flexible: supports multiple templates, and I can use any JS library in the npm ecosystem.